Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Introduction

-In Section~\ref{sec:extension} we generalize the baseline model (which allows entry control only) and include pricing and flexible assignment as control levers.
-We study joint entry-assignment control (JEA) in Section~\ref{subsec:jea} and joint pricing-assignment control (JPA) in Section~\ref{subsec:jpa}.
-Our control policies and performance guarantees extend seamlessly.

-\paragraph{Applications.} Our general model (Section~\ref{sec:extension}) includes a number of key ingredients common to many applications.
-We illustrate its versatility by discussing the application to shared transportation systems (Section~\ref{sec:shared-transportation}) and the application to scrip systems (Section~\ref{sec:scrip-systems}).
+\textbf{Applications.} Our models include a number of ingredients which are central in many applications.
+We illustrate its versatility by discussing the application to shared transportation systems (Section~\ref{sec:shared-transportation}) and the application to scrip systems (Appendix~\ref{sec:scrip-systems}).
 These applications and the relevant settings in the paper are summarized in Table~\ref{tab:application_model}.

 Shared transportation systems include ride-hailing and bike sharing systems.
 Here the nodes in our model correspond to geographical locations, while supply units and demand units correspond to vehicles and customers, respectively.
 Bike sharing systems dynamically incentivize certain trips using point systems to minimize out-of-bike and out-of-dock events caused by demand imbalance.
 Our pricing setting is relevant for the design of a dynamic incentive program for bike sharing; in particular, it allows for a limited number of docks.
 Ride-hailing platforms make dynamic decisions to optimize their objectives (e.g., revenue, welfare, etc.).
-For ride-hailing, our pricing-assignment model is relevant in regions such as North America, and our entry-assignment control model is relevant in in regions where dynamic pricing is undesirable like in China.
-We perform realistic simulations of ride-hailing and find that our MBP policy, suitably adapted to account for positive travel times, performs well (Section~\ref{subsec:numerics-ridehailing} and Appendix~\ref{appen:subsec:numerics-ridehailing}).
+For ride-hailing, our pricing-assignment model is relevant in regions such as North America, and our entry-assignment control model is relevant in regions where dynamic pricing is undesirable like in China.
+We perform simulations of ride-hailing and find that our MBP policy, suitably adapted to account for positive travel times, performs well (Section~\ref{subsec:numerics-ridehailing}).